Ukishima Maru

 Ukishima Maru was a 4,731-ton Japanese naval transport vessel originally built as a passenger ship in March 1937.
 On 24 August 1945, while on a trip to repatriate Koreans in the wake of World War II, it exploded and sank in the harbor of Maizuru, Kyoto Prefecture.
-The sinking caused controversy in Korea and became the subject of films and documentaries years later.
+The sinking caused controversy in Korea and became the subject of documentaries films years later, such as the 2000 the North Korean film Souls Protest.

 Service prior to sinking

 The vessel was originally used as a passenger transport between Osaka and Okinawa.
 The Imperial Japanese Navy requisitioned it in September 1941 and primarily employed it on a routing between Aomori and Hakodate, connecting the main islands of Honshu and Hokkaido.

 Final voyage and sinking

-Japan surrendered to the United States on August 15, 1945.
-Seven days later, on August 22, Ukishima Maru departed Ominato in Aomori Prefecture, bound for Pusan.
+Japan surrendered to the United States on 15 August 1945.
+Seven days later, on 22 August, Ukishima Maru departed Ominato in Aomori Prefecture, bound for Pusan.
 The number of people aboard the ship is disputed.
 Although the Japanese government officially recorded 3,735 passengers and 225 Japanese crew, there have been estimates of as many as 10,000 Koreans on board.